create3000/x_ite/docs/_posts/getting-started.md

 ## Extending the Context Menu

 The context menu is similar to the jQuery context menu plugin, but more lightweight, and it can be extended using the `items` syntax.
+Basically `Browser .contextMenu .userMenu` is being assigned a function that returns a menu object.
 The full documentation [can be found here](https://swisnl.github.io/jQuery-contextMenu/docs/items.html).

 ### Example